-Motorcycle Accident Settlement
+Motorcycle Lane-Splitting Accident

 For many people, riding a motorcycle is part of their daily routine.
 It takes a great deal of experience and skill to safely operate a motorcycle, and due to the lack of protection they have compared to being in an enclosed vehicle, it is imperative that motorcyclists always exercise extreme caution.
 However, even when a motorcyclist is careful, a tragic accident can still result due to the negligence of another.
 Motorcycle accidents often result in serious injuries, and in some cases, these injuries can be fatal.